Step Into The Home of Giants

-Ghyston’s Cave, sometimes known as the Giants Cave or Foxhole is a natural cave in the limestone face of St Vincent’s Rocks in the Avon Gorge.
-For centuries it was accessible only from the top of the steep sided Gorge, or by a stiff climb up from the base of the cliff.
+The Giant’s Cave, sometimes known as Ghyston’s Cave or the Foxhole, is a natural cave in the limestone face of St Vincent’s Rocks in the Avon Gorge.
+For centuries, it was only accessible from the top of the steep sided Gorge, or by a stiff climb up from the base of the cliff.
 It can now be approached from the inside of Clifton Observatory.

 Adventure down into the depths of the Avon gorge and step into the world of the giants.
-See the home of Bristol’s infamous giants, Goram and Ghyston.
+See the home of Bristol’s infamous giants, Goram, Ghyston, and Avona.

-The tunnel leading down to the cave is 200 feet (61m) long and the cave opens out on the cliff face, 250 feet (76m) above the Avon gorge and 90 feet (27m) below the cliff top.
+The journey down to the viewing platform consists of 130 steep steps.
+The tunnel leading down is 200 feet (61m) long.
+The cave opens out on the cliff face, 250 feet (76m) above the Avon gorge and 90 feet (27m) below the cliff top.